Deutsch: Perlen / Español: Abalorios / Português: Contas / Français: Perles / Italiano: Perline /

 Summary

 Beads are versatile and decorative objects that add flair and personality to fashion pieces.
-From jewelry to clothing design, beads can be used in various ways to enhance a garment or accessory.
+From jewelry to clothing design, beads can be used in various ways to enhance a Garment or accessory.
 It's essential to take proper care of beads to ensure their longevity and prevent any risks associated with their use.

 --